Programmable robots and drones

 You may also be interested in viewing this Blog article written by Dr Karen Joyce of SheMaps, Jan 2020, Buy These Microdrones for Your Classroom.

-- There are a number of lending libraries that enable schools to play with and learn about the range of robots available before committing to purchasing any tech.
+Australian teachers can access a national lending library to play with, and learn about the range of robots available, before committing to purchasing any tech.

 DISCLAIMER: PRODUCTS ON DT HUB